chros73/rtorrent-ps-ch_setup/windows-8.1/README.md

 Install those fonts on Windows, then run the supplied registry patch: `fontlinking-dejavusanscondensed-eversonmono.reg`

 I have tried out couple of fonts but DejaVu Sans Condensed was the only one which was good for me (with all of it's drawback, e.g. it's a variable-pitch font).
-You can experiment with others (See Putty section).
+You can experiment with others (See KiTTY section).

 ### KiTTY configuration